-I thought this was a perfect sewing room decoration and I thought: “Hey, I can make that myself!”
+I thought this was a perfect sewing room decoration and was like: “Hey, I can make that myself!”
 This particular thread wreath is made with ribbon wrapped around wooden spools.
 It makes it look much fuller and more colorful than mine is.
 Mine is kind of more homespun looking as I used actual vintage thread spools.
 These all came from my grandma and I probably was never going to use them, but I didn’t want to exactly ruin them either, if I ever needed thread due to a cataclysmic event or something (yes, I watch too many post-apocalyptic movies), I could just remove the spools and use them.
 So I actually sewed my thread spools on rather than gluing them on.
 This was much more time consuming, but at least I can always use the thread if I need them!

 Vintage Thread Spool Wreath

 - Styrofoam thread base